vitessio/website/content/en/docs/22.0/reference/compatibility/mysql-compatibility.md

 ## Killing Running Queries

 Starting with Vitess v18, you can terminate running queries with the KILL command through VTGate:
- - Issue KILL connection or KILL query from a new client connection (similar to ctrl+c in MySQL shell).
+ - Issue `KILL connection` or `KILL query` from a new client connection (similar to `ctrl+c` in MySQL shell).
- - You can also set:
+ - You can also ask Vitess to kill queries that run beyond a specified timeout.
+The timeout can be set per query or globally.
- - query_timeout_ms (per-query timeouts).
+ - `query_timeout_ms` (per-query timeouts).
- - mysql_server_query_timeout command-line flag (global default timeout).
+ - `mysql_server_query_timeout command-line` flag (global default timeout).

 ## SELECT … INTO Statement

-Vitess supports SELECT ...
-INTO DUMPFILE and SELECT ...
-INTO OUTFILE for unsharded keyspaces:
+Vitess supports `SELECT ...
+INTO DUMPFILE` and `SELECT ...
+INTO OUTFILE` for unsharded keyspaces:
- - Position of INTO must be at the end of the query.
+ - Position of `INTO` must be at the end of the query.
- - For sharded keyspaces, you must specify the exact shard with a USE Statement.
+ - For sharded keyspaces, you must specify the exact shard with a `USE` statement.

 ## LOAD DATA Statement

-LOAD DATA (the counterpart to SELECT ...
-INTO OUTFILE) is supported only in unsharded keyspaces:
+`LOAD DATA` (the counterpart to `SELECT ...
+INTO OUTFILE`) is supported only in unsharded keyspaces:
- - Must be used similarly to the SELECT ...
-INTO statement.
+ - Must be used similarly to the `SELECT ...
+INTO` statement.
  - For sharded keyspaces, use the USE Statement to target an exact shard.

 ## Create/Drop Database

-Vitess does not support CREATE DATABASE or DROP DATABASE by default:
+Vitess does not support `CREATE DATABASE` or `DROP DATABASE` by default:
- - A plugin mechanism (DBDDLPlugin interface) exists for provisioning databases.
+ - A plugin mechanism (`DBDDLPlugin` interface) exists for provisioning databases.
  - The plugin must handle database creation, topology updates, and VSchema updates.
- - Register the plugin with DBDDLRegister and specify --dbddl_plugin=myPluginName when running vtgate.
+ - Register the plugin with `DBDDLRegister` and specify `--dbddl_plugin=myPluginName` when running vtgate.

 ## User Defined Functions

-Vitess can track UDFs if you enable the --enable-udfs flag on VTGate.
+Vitess can track UDFs if you enable the `--enable-udfs` flag on VTGate.
 More details on creating UDFs can be found in the MySQL Docs.

 ## LAST_INSERT_ID